 Today, Lidya’s mum Eva observes, ‘My daughter has courage and confidence to try different things.
 She is very serious in planning her schedule so she can participate in everything.
 She plans her home chores, school and football.
 She’s gained this confidence of public speaking in front of people.
 Right now she’s become very focused and believes in her dreams and goals.
 And she’s become a very good influence in bringing change for other girls in the community.
 She’s making them believe in their dreams.’

-I will let Lidya explain in her own words what she has gained since joining the Lengo program.
-‘I’ve learned a lot of things from playing football with Lengo.
+Lidya says, ‘I’ve learned a lot of things from playing football with Lengo.
 First of all it’s about teamwork.
 This makes me realise the importance of working together with other people in order to fulfil different goals.
 I’ve learnt the importance of hard work, to work very hard and to push myself to succeed in everything that I want to do in life.
 I’ve learnt to be myself and follow my instincts.
 Lengo has taught me to try, to be creative on and off the football field and to respect my thoughts because everybody has his or her qualities in thinking and in doing.
 Apart from that, Lengo has taught me how to play football with passion, freedom and joy.’

-It's the end of the financial year in Australia, which means it will soon be time to do your taxes.
-We have deductible gift recipient (DGR) status and can offer a tax deduction for donations over $2.
-When you make a donation to Lengo Football Academy you will be providing more kids just like Lidya with the opportunity to continue going to school five days a week, participate in football training and competitions with Lengo’s trained coaches, and develop lifelong skills in teamwork, persistence, confidence and self-worth.
+When you make a donation to Lengo Football Academy you will be providing more youth just like Lidya with the opportunity to continue going to school five days a week, participate in football training and competitions with Lengo’s trained coaches, and develop lifelong skills in teamwork, persistence, confidence and self-worth.

 Lidya and her mother would like to thank all the donors in Australia for their support.
 ‘Their financial support always arrives when it’s most needed,’ says Lidya.
 ‘It’s been needed for a long time.
 Their support has a huge value to us.’